Sean Wyer

 Academic Work

-I am a lecturer and researcher in Italian, based at the University of Oxford.
+I am a postdoctoral researcher in Italian, based at the University of Oxford.
 In spring 2024, I received my PhD in Italian Studies from the University of California, Berkeley, where I held a Charlotte W. Newcombe Doctoral Dissertation Fellowship during my last academic year.

-My doctoral research, which focuses on Palermo, investigates perceptions of Sicily's Islamic and Jewish heritage, and explores cosmopolitan ideas in political rhetoric.
+My current research, which focuses on Palermo, investigates contemporary perceptions of Sicily's Islamic and Jewish heritage.
 I am also interested in food and identity formation, and am currently working on a separate project on hyper-local culinary traditions in Italy.

 Recent publications: